SimplyAustinYT/PEEPS1-Main-Branch/README.md

 # PEEPS1-Main-Branch
 The Peoples Console V1

+#DESCRIPTION
+The Peeps theme is a theme that is univeral to be used on everything that is supported by this format.
+At the moment just EmulationStation, meaning ODROID, Raspberry Pi, Android and PC.
+Although universal each system has its own taste, theme, art and in some cases layout.
+Each one of these options can be changed individually for every system on the same theme.
+Meaning that the theme can be very unique, highly customizable and completely trasformative depending on the system and of course your taste.

 #MAP:

 Upload of original files and master theme to be used in Emulation Station.
 Currently only tested on ODROID XU4.